 If you read some new-age viewpoints, you will read that money is an energy, money is love.
 Thank you Guru Whatever, I do agree to some extent that money can be used to demonstrate love, but I can’t pay my groceries this month with love alone.
 No matter how loving I am to the cashier, I doubt that she would let me leave Pick ‘n Pay with all my shopping just because I gave her a big hug full of radiant and positive energy.

-Perhaps you have the following mindset, and absolute convincing believe in how the world of money works:
+Perhaps you have the following mindset, and absolute convincing belief in how the world of money works:

 Or, perhaps you believe: